-Thanks to Gary’s talent for getting straight to the heart of the matter, that pretty much exhausts everything I could say about Findagrave.
+Thanks to Gary’s talent for getting straight to the heart of the matter (with minor edits), that pretty much exhausts everything I could say about Findagrave.

-First things first: the Findagrave entry for Dr. John M. Rankin starts out OK.
+First things first: the Find-a-grave entry for Dr. John M. Rankin starts out OK.
 It identifies him as having been born in 1833 and died in March 1909, and notes his service in the 11th Pennsylvania Infantry.
 That is all confirmed by other sources.
-Information added by a Findagrave poster, however, identifies his parents as James (no middle initial, or “NMI”) and Margaret Hull Rankin of Armstrong and Clarion Counties, PA.
+Information added by a Find-a-grave poster, however, identifies his parents as James (no middle initial, or “NMI”) and Margaret Hull Rankin of Armstrong and Clarion Counties, PA.
+Nope.

-Actually, Dr. John M. Rankin’s parents were James Huston and Margaret McCurdy Rankin of Franklin, Armstrong and Clarion Counties, PA.
+Dr. John M. Rankin’s actual parents were James Huston Rankin and Margaret McCurdy Rankin of Franklin, Armstrong and Clarion Counties, PA.

 The mistake is understandable.
 There were two James Rankins in Clarion County, and each had a wife named Margaret.
 There were also two John M. Rankins in Clarion county – and both were doctors.
 Fortunately, the two James and the two Johns can be distinguished.

 - First, Dr. John M. Rankin of the Pennsylvania Infantry left Clarion Co. as a young man.
 He was enumerated in Arcola, Douglas Co., IL in the 1860 and 1870 census, and in Kalamazoo Co., MI in 1880 and 1900.
 The other John M. Rankin stayed in Clarion County and was listed there in the 1850 and 1860 census.